NeonLaw/codebase/README.md

 This starts the following containers:

-- A shell container that you can use via `docker exec -it shell /bin/bash`
+- A shell container (see step 2 for more)
 - Database Servers for:
   - Postgres
   - Neo4j